telerik/blazor-docs/components/chart/trendlines.md

 ### Logarithmic Trendline

-The `Logarithmic Trendline` is applied to data that displays rapid initial growth that slows over time or vice versa.
-It emphasizes trends with a logarithmic pattern, and it requires positive `X` values.
+Use the Logarithmic Trendline to visualize data with rapid initial growth that slows over time or vice versa.
+This trendline emphasizes trends with a logarithmic pattern, and it requires positive `X` values.

 >caption Chart with a Logarithmic Trendline